Contact Us

 Any fan attending a MLB game last year to hear the boos for Barry Bonds -- many coming from kids -- will understand that even young fans understand concepts like cheating and lying.
 It appears it takes the adults to mount a disingenuous theory on why lying and cheating and scheming are acceptable among intelligent people. (more after the jump)

 More on the 'irrelevant defense' of lying.
+During opening

-"With these confessions and a mountain of evidence you'd uncovered, the case was pretty much over in convicting these three men, wouldn't you agree?"
-Balogh asked.
+case was pretty much over in convicting these three men, wouldn't you

 "No," Novitzky replied, refusing to concede much to the lawyer.